giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

   - What are the options for service connectivity in the platform?
 ---

 By default, workload clusters created by the platform expose the Kubernetes API endpoint publicly, and cluster workloads have outbound internet access.
-This is what we call a "public" cluster, in contrast to "private" clusters, which are not reachable from the public internet.
+This is what we call a "public" cluster, in contrast to "private" clusters, which aren't reachable from the public internet.
 This guide covers how public cluster networking works and which options are available for managing an app's connectivity.
 To learn more about private clusters, read [this guide]({{< relref "/overview/fleet-management/cluster-management/cluster-concepts/private-clusters" >}}).

 The Container Network Interface (CNI) plugin manages connectivity within the cluster.
 Our platform uses [Cilium](https://docs.cilium.io/en/stable/index.html) as a network interface implementation.
 In addition to offering connectivity between workloads, it also provides network security policies to control traffic between applications.